Corporate Governance

 1. | What is an Integrated Annual Corporate Governance Report? | |

 The Integrated Annual Corporate Governance Report (I-ACGR) is a tool used to disclose publicly listed companies’ (PLC) compliance or non-compliance with the recommendations provided under the Code of Corporate Governance for PLCs.
 The I-ACGR harmonizes the corporate governance reportorial requirements of the SEC and the Philippine Stock Exchange (PSE).
+(SEC Memorandum Circular No. 15, Series of 2017) |

 ||